-If you get an Aquis card, it's advisable to pay down as much of your balance each month as possible to avoid significant interest charges.
+Beyond that, the top tip for this card is to pay down as much of your balance each month as possible to avoid significant interest charges.
 While it's always advisable to pay as much of your outstanding amount as you can on any credit card, this is especially true of credit builder cards because they have higher than average interest rates.
 While the Aquis's interest rate of 29.8% is on par with other credit builder cards, it still means interest charges can build up if you carry over a balance each month.

 Aquis Credit Card Benefits & Features

 Aquis Interest Rate (APR): To determine your interest rate, Vanquis uses risk based pricing that takes into account information on your application form and from credit reference agencies.
 At least 51% of applicants will receive the representative Aquis purchase APR of 29.8%.
-The other 49% of applicants may receive a higher interest rate, anywhere from 29.8% up to 59.9%.
+The other 49% of applicants may receive a higher interest rate, anywhere from 29.8%.
 Cash representative rates also start from 29.8% variable APR.

 Aquis Credit Limits and Credit Increases: The initial credit limit on an Aquis credit card is between £250 and £1,000, depending on your individual financial situation, details from your application and your credit history.
 After your 5th statement and every 5 months thereafter you may receive a credit limit increase, up to a maximum of £4,000 subject to good account management.

 While some cardholders find a higher credit limit can be useful for purchasing power and possibly improving their credit score, a higher credit limit is not always desirable.
 For example, if you're on a strict budget and would rather not have the temptation of a higher limit you can reject the increase or even request that Vanquis lower your limit.
 Remember, however, that exceeding the credit limit would result in default fees and may harm your credit score, potentially making it more difficult to get credit in the future (e.g., a credit card with a lower interest rate).